mattblovell/kodi_panel/README.rst

 **************

 An LCD panel in a darkened room can be *very* bright.
-That was one of my reasons for focusing initially on just  music now-playing screen.
+That was one of my reasons for focusing initially on just a music now-playing screen.

 There is some code present to try using luma.lcd's PWM feature for the backlight.
 Unfortunately (as of Oct 2020) RPi.GPIO (even the Odroid